MicrosoftDocs/Viva/Viva/goals/objective-delegation.md

 - Once you enter the objective/Key Result and want to share it with another individual, select owners from the **Owner** option.
 Here you can assign multiple owners for the OKR.

-- Once you assign an owner, select the user who will be responsible for making check-ins from the **Who is responsible for making check-ins?** drop-down.
+- Once you assign an owner, select the user who will be responsible for making check-ins from the **Who is responsible for making check-ins?** dropdown list.

 - Once you make the selection, the user will start receiving the check-in reminders.